Nichirin Co., Ltd.

 Factors by Region

-Overall sales increased to JPY 3,102 million, compared to sales of JPY2,607 in FY2015, and ordinary income increased to JPY 117 million, compared to JPY 80 million in FY2015.
-This was the favorable result of higher sales due to increased orders from European OEMs and turning Hutchinson Nichirin Brake Hoses into a consolidated subsidiary in Oct.
-2016.
+-Ovrall sales increased to JPY 5,938 million, compared to JPY 3,102 million in FY2016, and ordinary income increased to JPY 121 million, compared to JPY 117 million in FY2016.
+This was a favorable result of making Hutchinson Nichirin Brake Hoses into its consolidated subsidiary in Oct.
+2016 and steady orders taken from its customers.

 Hutchinson Nichirin Brake Hoses converted into consolidated subsidiary